-Before my pregnancy I was pretty pristine in my eating (Monday to Friday, that is, the weekends are much less strict), I ate like a mostly raw vegan and felt wonderful for it.
-But along comes a baby, and I started craving things like dairy and was just hungry all the time, so I found myself loosening up the standards and allowing myself to eat what my body needed during the pregnancy (not burgers and chips every night), but I did eat more meat, dairy, pasta, rice, etc. Now I am still breastfeeding, so I haven’t quite gone back to my very clean eating days, but I have been thinking how I am going to “quit” some of the foods I have become quite attached to.
-Mostly cheese… I find myself having cheese every day, and yes, I might need dairy to help give me baby a good balance of vitamins and minerals.
-When I finish breastfeeding, do I still really need to be having cheese every day?
+Before my pregnancy I was pretty pristine in my eating (Monday to Friday, that is, the weekends are much less strict).
+I ate like a mostly raw vegan and felt wonderful for it.
+But along comes a baby, and I started craving things like dairy and was hungry all the time.
+I found myself loosening up the standards and allowing myself to eat what my body needed during the pregnancy (not burgers and chips every night), but I did eat more meat, dairy, pasta, rice, etc. Now I am still breastfeeding, so I haven’t quite gone back to my very clean eating days, but I have been thinking how I am going to “quit” some of the foods I have become quite attached to.
+Mostly cheese… I find myself having cheese every day.
+Do I really need to be having cheese every day?
 Definitely not.
-So how to break the habit, what is the best way?
+So how do I break the habit?
+What is the best way?

 Most habits give us some sort of satisfaction or psychological reward, which is why we keep doing them.
 I do love the taste of cheese!
 But I also love the taste of chocolate and I don’t need to eat that every day.
-I think I have also associated eating cheese with reminding myself I am getting a serve of dairy to help me give my baby more nutritionally balanced milk.
-So when I finish breastfeeding, I will start thinking about cheese in a different way.
-I will be re-framing the way I think about eating, less of “its good for the baby” more like “cheese is loaded with saturated fat, salt and cholesterol and I am doing this to my body every day”.
-I think I will cut back tomorrow!
+I need to be re-frame the way I think about eating, less of “its only while I’m pregnant” and more like “cheese is loaded with saturated fat, salt and cholesterol and I am doing this to my body every day”.
+Right!
+No more cheese in my house!